National Youth Orchestra of the United States of America: Orchestra membership and activities

 The NYO-USA is a full symphony orchestra consisting of around 110 young musicians.
 Depending on the repertoire for the season it may or may not include harpists and orchestral keyboardists.
+Four to five students are also selected each year in apprenticeship positions such as composers, librarians, and orchestra managers.

 Membership to the orchestra changes each year with an annual application and audition process.

 Eligibility

 To apply to join the NYO-USA, applicants must be between the ages of 16 and 19 years old during the summer of participation (e.g. for the 2020 season, applicants' birthdays must fall between July 1, 2000, and June 30, 2004).
-Additionally, applicants must be United States citizens or permanent residents who did did not graduate from high school earlier than their year of participation (no gap year students).
+Additionally, applicants must be United States citizens or permanent residents who did not graduate from high school earlier than their year of participation (no gap year students).

 Applications and auditions

 Applications to join the NYO-USA are made online between the August and November preceding the summer of participation, and include a brief biographical essay, two recommendations and an audition video including a piece of choice and several excerpts.
 The audition video must also include spoken (biographical, motivational) sequences.

 Applicants may apply more than once in any one year by submitting applications for more than one instrument (excluding instrument sub-family combinations such as piccolo and flute), but respective full applications have to be made.

 Former members of the NYO-USA may apply to rejoin as long as the eligibility criteria, above, are met.